pylint-dev/pylint/doc/user_guide/installation/upgrading_pylint.rst

 .. _upgrading_pylint:

-Upgrading pylint
+Upgrading Pylint
 ================

-You should probably set the version of pylint in your development environment in order to choose when you actually upgrade pylint's warnings. pylint is following semver versioning.
+You should probably set the version of Pylint in your development environment in order to choose when you actually upgrade Pylint's warnings.
+Pylint is following semver versioning.
 But we can't guarantee that the output between version will stays the same.
 What this means is that: